It wasn’t easy for the United States to become the country we know today.

 British troops outnumbered the colonial army.

 About 2,400 British troops marched against 1,500 colonial militiamen under the commands of General William Howe.

-Some historians believe that it was the poor judgment of the general Howe that brought to the high number of casualties in British side.
+Some historians believe that it was the poor judgment of general Howe that brought to the high number of casualties on the British side.

-However, American showed unexpected resistance.
-They could deter two waves of British attacks until they run out of ammunition and engaged hand to hand battle during the third wave.
+They could deter two waves of British attacks until they run out of ammunition and engaged in hand-to-hand battle during the third wave.

 Only half of the fort was built when British troops attacked.

 Colonial troops could complete only half of the fort when the British troops started to fire cannonballs at 5 in the morning.

 Their unpreparedness was even described in one loyalist soldier’s letter to his mother.

 Peter Brown, the soldier who wrote the letter, described to his mother how the soldiers felt insecure in the half-finished fort.